 The Internet is brimming with educational opportunities.
 Of course, it’s also brimming with opportunities for con artists and scammers.
 No small number of these opportunists have seized on the ever-growing online education sector, fueling the evolution of the “diploma mill” marketplace.

-For the most part, diploma mills are online portals posing as schools.
-Often identifying themselves as obscure colleges that nobody’s ever heard of, diploma mills will typically provide a degree in exchange for little more than payment information.
+For the most part, degree mills are online portals posing as schools.
+Often identifying themselves as obscure colleges or low-key universities nobody’s ever heard of, diploma mills will typically provide a degree in exchange for little more than payment information.
 If you’re looking to acquire a degree without taking any classes; interacting with any instructors; or learning one single, solitary new fact — this is the way to go.
 On the other hand, if you’re looking for a degree that will earn your more than just a skeptical side-eye from prospective employers, this is probably a bad way to go.

 The dictionary definition of a diploma mill degree — so says the venerable Webster’s Third — is that it is “either fraudulent or, because of the lack of proper standards, worthless.”